xyproto/orbiton/README.md

 * Jump to a line with `ctrl-l`.
 Either enter a number to jump to a line or just press `return` to jump to the top.
 Press `ctrl-l` and `return` again to jump to the bottom.
 * All text will be red if the loaded file is read-only.
 * If tab completion in the terminal went wrong and you are trying to open a `main.` file that does not exist, but `main.cpp` and `main.o` does exists, then `main.cpp` will be opened.
+* Parentheses are added automatically to `if`, `for`, `while` (etc) statements when return is pressed.
+This is only for C-like languages and if the expression has no opening parenthesis.

 ## Other features and limitations